Bangkok BTS and MRTA Skytrains and Subways

 The SkyTrain and Subway are the best way to beat the traffic safely, especially for long trips inside the city, but the trains get packed during rush hour.
 As long as you avoid rush hour, there is usually a lot of space inside.

 During rush hour, when the train passes thru the city center, sometimes people waiting at city center stations must wait in a queue for a few trains to pass before they can get on.
 If 5 people get off at a station from the door in front of you, then about 5 people can get on from that queue, not all in the queue.
 You can stand in a queue for awhile.
 If you don't like crowded trains then you may want to adjust your schedule accordingly.

 Packed at rush hour:

 The last skytrain leaves the first station around 12 midnight.
-However, if you plan on taking the last train, then you should get a ticket in advance.
-I have found that at some stations, the coin operated ticket machines go Out Of Order around 11pm and the staff won't help you.
-Thus, you can arrive at the station well before the last train(s), but can't get a pass to take them!
-This happened to me, and the staff were not helpful, unless I wanted to buy a 1 month pass or somesuch.
-Thus, if I plan to return on a late train, I buy an extra pass before I leave the station earlier that day/night.
+However, if you plan on taking the last train, then you should either have a top-up pass already, or else buy a ticket in advance.
+I have observed that at some stations, the coin operated ticket machines go Out Of Order around 11pm and the staff haven't always been helpful to people.
+Thus, it is possible to arrive at a station well before the last train but be unable to buy a ticket to take it.

 Financial and Political Problems